shparks12/road-network-optimization/README.md

-# Road Network Optimization Instances
+# Road Network Optimization: Instances and Produced Networks

 This repository includes pickle files of 35 G_tot and 35 G_C* testing instances.